Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Code for the simulation

 \subsection{Pseudo-code to execute one step of the time-line}

 In Procedure \ref{algo:time_step}, we present a pseudo-code to execute one time-step of the model.
 In order to get the full dynamics, one loops over this procedure during a time $T$, after a careful initialization.

 To initialize, one needs to give the dynamics an initial value for prices $p_i(t=1)$, wages $p_0(t=1)$, production levels $\gamma_i(t=1)$, targets $\hat{\gamma}_i(t=2)$, stocks $I_{ij}(t=1)$ and savings $S(t=1)$.
 One also needs to carry out the initial planning by the household to have a value for $\mathbb{E}_1[C^d(t=1)]$ and $L^s(t=1)$.
 This entire process of initialization and loop over Procedure \ref{algo:time_step} in encapsulated into a class \texttt{dynamics}.
 This class stores the entire history of the most fundamental quantities (prices, demand matrix...) into array of the appropriate size, and uses reconstruction methods for all the inferable quantities (productions, targets, profits...).

 This way, the algorithm is quicker and less memory-demanding.
 Finally, Procedure \ref{algo:time_step} is quite detailed compared to the actual implementation.
 Bearing in mind complexity issues, most of the loops of Procedure \ref{algo:time_step} are implemented in a single line through matrix multiplication.
 Using the result $(\Delta M)_{ij}=\Delta_{ii}M_{ij}$ and $(M\Delta)_{ij}=\Delta_{jj}M_{ij}$ with $\Delta$ a diagonal matrix, one can implement the procedure to go from demanded quantities to exchanged quantities as

-where we use the convention $Q_{00}^d=Q_{00}^{e}=0$.
+where we use the convention $x_{00}^d=x_{00}^{e}=0$.
 Finally, we denote by $\partial_i^{in}$ (resp. $\partial_i^{out}$) the set of suppliers (resp. buyers) of firm $i$.